 Magento allows for Global storefronts with regional differences.

 HP transformed their selling experience in the Asian Pacific through Magento.
 They launched five different stores on a single platform, with regional differences and global similarities.
-This allowed them to meet local requirements for payments, fulfillment, language, and order technicalities, while also optimizing site management with global consistencies.
+This allowed them to meet local requirements for payments, fulfillment, language, and order technicalities, while also optimizing site management with global consistency.

 Rubik’s also managed to create a strong global online presence quickly, using Magento to expand worldwide.
 Magento’s functionality made it easy for them to spin up new regional storefronts and landing pages.
 Something which would have been a lot more complicated with other platforms.

-Not only does Magento allow for easier access to international markets, but it also enables more in-depth customization of the buyer’s experience.
+Not only does Magento allow for easier access to international markets, but it also enables a more in-depth customization of the buyer’s experience.
 Just take a look at the difference between a typical Magento site and a typical WooCommerce site.